axellarsstenson/gloom-syntax/README.md

 ## Installation

-Gloom can be installed through the package/extension/plugin manager by searching for "gloom".
+Gloom can be installed through the package/extension/plugin manager by searching for "gloom" or "gloom-syntax".

 ## Credit

 Gloom is coded, optimized, and maintained by Axel Stenson.

-## License

-The code is open source and available under the [MIT License](https://github.com/taniarascia/new-moon/blob/master/LICENSE.md).